MW 6x6 / N38 - neodymium magnet

 Neodymium magnets are not toys.
 You cannot allow them to become toys for children.
 In such a situation, surgery is necessary to remove them.
 In the worst case scenario, it can result in death.

-Neodymium magnets are a source of strong magnetic fields that cause interference with magnetometers and compasses used in navigation, as well as internal compasses of smartphones and GPS devices.
+Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.

-The magnet coating contains nickel, so be cautious if you have a nickel allergy.
+The magnet coating is made of nickel, so be cautious if you have an allergy.

-Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
+Studies show a small percentage of people have allergies to certain metals, including nickel.
 An allergic reaction often manifests as skin redness and rash.
-If you have a nickel allergy, you can try wearing gloves or simply avoid direct contact with nickel-plated neodymium magnets.
+If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.

 Dust and powder from neodymium magnets are flammable.

 Avoid drilling or mechanical processing of neodymium magnets.
-Once crushed into fine powder or dust, this material becomes highly flammable.
+If the magnet is crushed into fine powder or dust, it becomes highly flammable.

-So that know how powerful neodymium magnets are and why they are so dangerous, see the article - Dangerous very powerful neodymium magnets.
+To show why neodymium magnets are so dangerous, see the article - How very dangerous are powerful neodymium magnets?.